Syntax

 <h1>{$heading|truncate:20,''}</h1>

-Filters can be applied on expression:
+Filters can also be applied to an expression:

 {var $name = ($title|upper) . ($subtitle|lower)}

-On block:
+On a block:

 <h1>{block |lower}{$heading}{/block}</h1>

-Or directly on value (in combination with {=expr}
+Or directly on a value (in combination with the {=expr}

 tag):